Da'Quan Bowers: Professional career

+Pre-draft

-As early as April 2010, Bowers was seen as a candidate for the No. 1 overall spot in the 2011 NFL Draft.
+As early as April 2010, Bowers was seen as a candidate for the No. 1 overall spot in the 2011 NFL draft.
 He remained at the top of most mock draft projections over the course of the season, especially after Stanford quarterback Andrew Luck, who was widely considered to be the No. 1 prospect for the 2011 draft, returned to school.
 Along with Nick Fairley, Marcell Dareus, and Patrick Peterson, Bowers was still listed among the best prospects available as of January 2011.

 Tampa Bay Buccaneers

-Bowers was selected in the second round (51st overall) of the 2011 NFL Draft by the Tampa Bay Buccaneers.
+Bowers was selected in the second round (51st overall) of the 2011 NFL draft by the Tampa Bay Buccaneers.
 Bowers was selected lower than expected due to medical issues, including off-season knee surgery.
 Bowers played in all 16 regular season games, starting in six, contributing 25 tackles.
 The following off-season, during the Bucs off-season program, he tore his Achilles tendon on May 10, 2012.
 Bowers was activated from the PUP on October 25, 2012.
 He played his first game of the 2012 season that same night against the Minnesota Vikings.
 He would finish his second season in the league having played in 10 games, but only amassing 13 tackles.

 In the off-season Bowers was arrested for carrying an (unloaded) gun at LaGuardia Airport.
 The sentence was reduced on April 11, 2013.
 Bowers played only sparingly in 2013, and by the summer of 2014 there were serious doubts as to whether he would make the Buccaneers roster for the 2014 season.
-During that same off-season, Bowers' was switched to a hybrid defensive end/defensive tackle.
-On October 21, 2014 Bowers was suspended two games by the NFL for using performance-enhancing substances.
-Bowers became a free agent that off-season, but was ultimately re-signed by the Buccaneers on July 27, 2015 for the 2015 training camp.
+During that same off-season, Bowers was switched to a hybrid defensive end/defensive tackle.
+On October 21, 2014, Bowers was suspended two games by the NFL for using performance-enhancing substances.
+Bowers became a free agent that off-season, but was ultimately re-signed by the Buccaneers on July 27, 2015, for the 2015 training camp.
 Bowers was released by the Buccaneers on September 4, 2015.
-On December 15, 2015 Bowers re-signed with the Buccaneers.
+On December 15, 2015, Bowers re-signed with the Buccaneers.
 Bowers was not re-signed by the Buccaneers following the conclusion of the 2015 season.
 Throughout his entire Buccaneer career Bowers was often injured; earning him a place on the season-ending injury reserved list.
 In his five seasons in Tampa Bay Bowers played in 53 games, starting in 10 of them, contributing 69 tackles and 7 quarterback sacks.